Table of Contents

 Khepri as a Symbol of Resurrection

 When the Sun rises, it seems as though it emerges from darkness and death into life and light and repeats this cycle morning after morning.
 As Khepri represents one phase of the sun’s daily journey, the rising Sun, he’s seen as the symbol of renewal,resurrection, and rejuvenation.
 As Khepri would push the sun disk across the sky, controlling its death, during sunset, and rebirth, at dawn, it’s also associated with the never-ending cycle of life and immortality.

 Khepri as a Symbol of Protection

-In ancient Egypt, the scarab beetles were widely worshiped, and they weren’t allowed to be killed because people feared it would offend Khepri.
+In ancient Egypt, scarab beetles were widely worshipped, and people tried not to kill them out of fear that it would offend Khepri.
 It was customary for both royals and commoners to be buried with scarab ornaments and emblems, representing justice and balance, the protection of the soul, and its guidance to the afterlife.

 Khepri – Amulets and Talismans

 The scarab ornaments and amulets were fashioned out of different materials and were worn for protection, signifying eternal life after death.

 These talismans and amulets were carved out of various precious stones, sometimes even inscribed with texts from The Book of the Dead, and were placed over the deceased’s heart during mummification to provide protection and courage.